Creekside-Robotics/Creekside-8775-Robotics-2022-Offseason/README.md

 If you are on Windows: `.\gradlew.bat clean test`\
 If you are on Linux: `.\gradlew clean test`

-They can also be run from the GUI of vscode using the "Test Runner for Java" Extention.
+They can also be run from the GUI of vscode using the "Test Runner for Java" extension.